-Areas of Expertise: Endangered Species Act, Clean Water Act, National Environmental Policy Act, Marine Mammal Protection Act, federal administrative law and federal wildlife and fisheries law
+Areas of Expertise: Endangered Species Act, Marine Mammal Protection Act, National Environmental Policy Act, Clean Water Act, federal wildlife law, federal administrative law and litigation

 Before joining Defenders in 2013, Jane served as senior attorney at the Delaware Riverkeeper Network.
 She previously held staff attorney positions at Oceana and The Ocean Conservancy.
-Jane started her legal career in 1997 as an Honors Program attorney in the Wildlife and Marine Resources Section of the Environment and Natural Resources Division of the U.S. Department of Justice.
-Jane received an A.B. and an M.A. in Government and East Asian Studies from Cornell University.
-Before deciding to pursue a career in public interest environmental law, Jane completed two years of full-time intensive Japanese language studies at Cornell and the Inter-University Center for Japanese Language Studies in Yokohama, Japan, and worked as a legislative assistant for a member of the Upper House of the Japanese Diet.
-Jane earned a Masters of Environmental Studies from the Yale School of Forestry & Environmental Studies, and a J.D. from Yale Law School.
+Jane began her legal career as an Honors Program Trial Attorney in the Wildlife and Marine Resources Section, Environment and Natural Resources Division, U.S. Department of Justice.
+Jane earned a Masters of Environmental Studies from the Yale School of Forestry and Environmental Studies and a J.D. from Yale Law School.
+She received an A.B. and an M.A. in Government and East Asian Studies from Cornell University.
+Before law school, Jane completed two years of full-time intensive Japanese language studies at Cornell and the Inter-University Center for Japanese Language Studies in Yokohama, Japan and worked as a legislative assistant for Senator Domoto Akiko of the Upper House of the Japanese Diet.